Startup or a small business?

 Fundamentally, business is business.
 A company is doing something to make money.

 In the long run, no business can survive without making money.
 The fundamentals of forms of value are still adhered to.
-Whether it is playing agent, selling, offering a product or service – the principle of making money stays the same.
+Whether it is playing agent, selling, or offering a product or service – the principle of making money stays the same.

 Most small businesses and startups have a target market and an ideal customer, but in some cases, they have neither.
 Having neither is a dangerous place for any company!